 Apprenticeship in Herbal Medicine – Drimlabarra Herb Farm

-2017 / 2018 1st part by correspondence course then live in from Tues 1st May to Weds 27th June.
+2018 / 2019 1st part by correspondence course then live in from Weds 1st May to Weds 26th June.

 A unique opportunity to learn about growing, identifying, harvesting, drying, processing and using herbs throughout one complete season within a small, unique group.
 We are recruiting for a maximum of 4 live-in apprentices.
 If this would interest you then please contact us